EnricoMi/publish-unit-test-result-action/README.md

 ![checks comment example](github-checks-comment.png)

 ***Note:** This action does not fail if unit tests failed.
 The action that executed the unit tests should fail on test failure.
-The published results however indicate failure if test results fail or errors occur.
+The published results however indicate failure if tests fail or errors occur.
 This behaviour is configurable.*

 Each failing test will produce an annotation with failure details: